chilli007123/Dissertation/Proposal.md

 This research will focus on evaluating the effectiveness of different virus creation tools for windows 10 The reason I have chosen to focus on this operating system is due to the market share in operating systems with Windows holding a substantial percentage.
-"As of December 2020, over 76% of all computers worldwide were running some version of windows" (Andra Zaharia, 2024).
+"As of December 2020, over 76% of all computers worldwide were running some version of windows" [@zaharia2024cyber].
 Having such a large share in the market means that an attacker’s priority when trying to infect a machine is mainly aimed at a windows machine, by evaluating the effectiveness of Windows defender we will be able to understand the possible future mitigations to be put in place so that all devices are protected from a multitude of potential viruses.

-Some key things I intend to research are:
+## Research Questions

   - **How well do off the shelf tools evade antivirus?**
   - **What are the key characteristics of a virus?**